 Use the right technology

 Reach people where they are – that’s likely their phone.
 The collection might also become more in the moment.
-For example, a quick video survey pops up after you took a specific action.
-Then it will ask you “why did you just take that action?”
+For example, a quick video survey pops up after you take a specific action.
+Then it will ask you, “why did you just take that action?”

-“That will resonate a lot more with consumers and is much more profound for marketers and insights professionals,” said Raj.
+“That will resonate much more with consumers and is much more profound for marketers and insights professionals,” said Raj.
 “You are asking the exact question that you need.
-It’s not 1,000 questions of fluff and becomes a lot more powerful.”
+It’s not 1,000 questions of fluff and becomes much more powerful.”

-Which way is best for you to build your market research project is a personal choice.
-I hope the options that I outlined are helpful and give you some ideas on making the recruitment process easier and get you the insights you need to make the right decisions.
+The best way to build your market research project is a personal choice.
+I hope the options I outlined are helpful and give you some ideas for making the recruitment process easier and the insights you need to make the right decisions.

-As Jenn Vogel, vice president of marketing at Voxpopme and host of the podcast, said:
+As Jenn Vogel, chief revenue officer at Voxpopme and host of our market research podcast said:

 Read next: How to conduct remote research with the right technology